The Australian Priory of the Order of St Lazarus

 Deputy National Chaplains:

-Custodian of Insignia: Mrs Davina Johnson OAM CLJ OMLJ
+Custodian of Insignia: Dame Davina Johnson OAM DLJ OMLJ

 About the Australian Grand Priory